Marine Salvage Accident Attorneys

 The men and women who are employed for marine salvage are called “salvors” and they have an incredibly dangerous job to perform.
 Not only are they working with a dangerous shipwreck, but they are also working against the elements.
 According to the Occupational Safety and Health Administration (OSHA), salvors cannot work in certain weather conditions for safety purposes.
 For example, if the waves reach above a certain height, operations must cease.
 This can significantly stall a vessel removal, but it is necessary in order to ensure that the workers are kept safe.

-If you or a loved one has been injured or killed in a marine salvage accident, it is very important that you contact a highly skilled, offshore maritime injury lawyer immediately.
-Learn about your legal rights from an experienced offshore maritime injury attorney by filling out our free, no obligation case review form located on this website.
+If you or a loved one has been injured or killed in a marine salvage accident, it is very important that you contact a highly-skilled, marine salvage accident attorney at Herman Herman & Katz, L.L.C. immediately.
+Learn about your legal rights from an experienced marine salvage accident lawyer by filling out our free, no-obligation case review form located on this website.

 Resourceful Articles on Offshore Accidents